-Arbetets museum – The Museum of Work –Arbetets museum– is a very unique museum!
+The Museum of Work –Arbetets museum– is a very unique museum!
 It is in fact a meeting place for all senses.
 This old cotton mill, once described by Carl Milles as the most beautiful industrial building in Sweden which is known locally as The Iron (Strykjärnet).
 The museum depicts working life and conditions through exhibitions, seminars and program activities.
 Arbetets museum is an innovative meeting place which promotes discussions concerning peoples’ work, lives and conditions.

 The museum is open every day 11-17.
 Thursdays 11-20 September-May.
 Free admission.

 Fun for families

 Our Creative workshop is open saturday and sunday 12.00-16.00 and offers the opportunity for adults and children to create things together.
 We have various themes throughout the year.
 Entrance is free of charge.
 In cooperation with Folkuniversitetet.